Canada: Alberta

 AER Directive 060, 2020 provides comprehensive guidance on flaring and venting.
 The requirements set forth in the directive are aligned with the Alberta Ambient Air Quality Objectives.
 Alberta Regulation 244/18: Methane Emission Reductions is an implementing regulation issued under the Environmental Protection and Enhancement Act, 2000.
 It applies to all upstream oil and gas facilities except processing plants approved under Section 11 of the Oil Sands Conservation Act, 2000.

-The Climate Change and Emissions Management Act, 2003 created the framework for regulators setting limits and pursuing various strategies to reduce emissions.
-Emissions limits are regulated under the Technology Innovation and Emissions Reduction Regulation, 2019, which superseded and replaced the Carbon Competitiveness Incentive Regulation, 2018, which replaced the Specified Gas Emitters Regulation, 2007.
-Companies have three ways to meet their reductions: make operating improvements, buy an Alberta-based credit (see the Use of Market-Based Principles section of this case study), or contribute to the Climate Change and Emissions Management Fund.
+The Climate Change and Emissions Management Act, 2003 , created the framework for regulators setting limits and pursuing various strategies to reduce emissions.
+Emissions limits are regulated under the TIER Regulation, 2019 (updated December 2022), which superseded and replaced the Carbon Competitiveness Incentive Regulation, 2018, which replaced the Specified Gas Emitters Regulation, 2007.
+Companies have three ways to meet their reductions: make operating improvements, buy an Alberta-based credit (see section 22 of this chapter), or contribute to the Climate Change and Emissions Management Fund.

 Legislative Jurisdictions